explodingcamera/tinywasm/README.md

 Some APIs to interact with the runtime are not yet exposed, and the existing ones are subject to change, but the core functionality is mostly complete.
 Results of the tests can be found [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).

-TinyWasm is not designed for performance, but rather for size and portability.
-However, it is still reasonably fast.
+TinyWasm is not designed for performance, but rather for simplicity, size and portability.
+However, it is still reasonably fast, especially when compared to other interpreters.
+See [Performance](#performance) for more details.

 ## Supported Proposals